Give that boring ceiling instant character with this DIY Wood Board Porch Ceiling Makeover!

 - Dropcloth, Paint Brushes, Ladders, and Sawhorses

 - 1 1/2″ Lattice Boards to Frame the Ceiling

 - Wood Filler and a good exterior caulk with silicone

-Build Note: This DIY Pine Tongue and Groove Ceiling Tutorial works best with a smooth plywood or similar board base.
+Build Note: This DIY Wood Board Porch Ceiling Tutorial works best with a smooth plywood or similar board base.
 If you have a warped, or rotting old ceiling, it should be removed first.
 If you have exposed joists, I recommend using the thicker 3/4″ tongue and groove.
 They will provide more insulation and are less likely to warp without a base.
-You can also use this tutorial for indoor ceilings, over drywall.
-Just be sure to nail into the studs under the drywall.

 Start by removing any molding that might need to be removed.
 I didn’t need to do this for my ceiling.
 But, if you have molding that won’t look right after installing this plank AND the border lattice around the edges, go ahead and remove it.
 You want to keep the original plywood up, if you have it.
 See Build Note above about the plywood base.